hominoids/SBC_Case_Builder/README.md

 ## Introduction

 This project is about autonomous SBC case creation.
 It utilizes the SBC Model Framework project to automatically generate cases based on the data for any given SBC contained within the framework.
+This allows legacy, current and future SBC to have multiple cases available on day one of their inclusion in the framework.
+There are multiple base case designs(shell, panel, stacked, tray, round, hex, snap, fitted) available and each allows for different styles within the design.

-It uses the Customizer for a graphical user interface for all case attributes.
-Cases can be created, saved, recalled and edited using the graphical interface after enabling the customizer in the OpenSCAD menu->view.
-It also supports variable height sbc standoffs to accommodate hats and other add-on PCB.
-Multi-associative parametric positioning of accessories is supported.
+All case openings are created automatically based on SBC data and, the dimensions of any case design can be expanded in any axis allowing for the creation of larger cases.
+If you reposition the SBC in a case, you will see i/o openings created or removed appropriately based on it’s proximity to the case geometry.
+These cases might be useful for prototypes or other in house uses to quickly and easily create standard, specialized and custom SBC cases thru different case designs, styles and accessories.

 License: GPLv3.